The Parley SnotBot® team reports back from their most far-flung mission yet

 Deep in the world’s borderless oceans, whales travel across vast distances and use sound to communicate with other pods.
 Off the coast of West Africa, for example, humpback whales arrive to breed between June and November before returning to the rich feeding grounds of the Southern Ocean, thousands of miles to the south.
-On our most far-flung expedition to date, Parley SnotBot travelled to Gabon to study these ocean giants, train local conservation groups and record the sounds of whale song.
+On their most far-flung expedition to date, the Parley SnotBot® crew travelled to Gabon to study these ocean giants, train local conservation groups and record the sounds of whale song.
 Here are some excerpts from project founder and Chief Scientist Iain Kerr’s diary.

 Gabon has more wildlife preserves than any country in Africa and they have recently been incorporating their marine resources into their park systems.
 The Gabonese government have told us that we will be the first research group to work in their newly-designated Marine Protected Area.
 We plan to work with humpback whales but sperm whales and right whales have been seen at this location – so fingers crossed.
 We will be working with local conservation authorities ANPN and CENAREST and also Gabon's space agency, and the BBC will be joining us to film.

 While we have taken SnotBot® to three countries already Gabon is certainly the end of the road less travelled.
 The old commercial whaling pilot charts show sperm whales in these waters and because the rainforest runs right down into the sea both hippos and elephants can be seen in the surf.
 I am hoping that this will be one of the most productive locations we have visited.
 There is so little known about the whale populations here, so almost any data we get will be valuable.